Return to Home Return to Overview Strategy Guide

 During these phases Greer is Invulnerable and does not perform any attacks or mechanics, instead remaining at the position he occupied at the end of the previous main phase.

-Split phases end when both Reeg and Gree have reached a defined health threshold, that being 50% HP for the first split phase, or 0% for the second.
 Ereg does not count towards the end of the split phase.
-He will despawn when reaching 50% HP during the first split, or otherwise when the phase ends.
+He will despawn upon being damaged to 50% HP during the first split, or otherwise when the phase ends.
 If he is alive at the end of the second split phase, he will remain active and mobile throughout the rest of the fight or until killed.

 Proto-Greerling Phase

-These Champions will continuously perform the basic attack chains: Sweep the Mold, Stomp the Growth and Scattering Sporeblast.
+The Protolings will continuously perform the basic attack chains: Sweep the Mold, Stomp the Growth and Scattering Sporeblast.
 This means this phase has a very high level of incoming damage and requires constant projectile block.

 Greer will remain fully active throughout this phase.
 The squad should pay attention to his highly disruptive mechanics, in particular Blob of Blight, Eruption of Rot and Ripples of Rot.